 After the call, Lucinda tells me about her connection with Mother Nature.
 She tells me in-depth about the process of how she paints.

 “I feel like I owe it to give back to Mother Nature.
 She chose me to work on her and I choose to give back by talking about her, creating awareness about her indulging more and more people into her.”

-Lucinda shows me a small journal where she blends and tries shades of colors before finally painting on the main canvas.
-She tells me that sometimes she like to make an account of what she is going through while drawing a particular piece.
+Lucinda shows me a small journal where she blends and tries shades of colours before finally painting on the main canvas.
+She tells me that sometimes she likes to make an account of what she is going through while drawing a particular piece.
 I read one from October last year.
 It details her overwhelmed emotions of anticipation, nervousness and excitement.
 “You should get these published,” I recommend.
 She is supremely talented.
-She has a way with words (oratory and writing) and colors.
+She has a way with words (oratory and writing) and colours.

 In the end, she treats me with delicious Mutton Biryani and we take a walk in the Little India/Jalan Besar area.
 She walks me to the MRT and on the way, she tells me about her volunteer work with the Singapore’s Association of Women’s Lawyers and I am so impressed that I commit to collaborating.
 (You will read about it soon.)

 She bids me goodbye with a warm hug and some exciting goodies.
 I come back home inundating with appreciation, inspiration and sheer joy!